Interdisciplinary Medical Sciences: Health Management, Policy and Information

 Major Change Requirements:

 Students desiring to change their major into one of the majors in the IMS B.S.
 Degree Program must submit an IMS Experiential Seminar Placement Form by the appropriate due date (the 12th week of classes) and must be on track with the appropriate Mapping milestones.

-Note: Students may not transfer into an IMS major from another major at FSU or add an IMS major as a second major after the first semester of their junior year (Fifth Term).
+Note: Students may not transfer into an IMS major from another major at FSU or add an IMS major as a second major after the first semester of their junior year (Term Five).
 Students interested in the IMS majors should contact the IMS Mapping Coordinator with specific questions about major and Mapping requirements.

 Health Management, Policy, & Information Course Requirements: (87-92 hours)